Eastern Beach Geelong: Everything You Need To Know

 Follow the highway for about 60 kilometres before exiting left onto Melbourne Road (The ring road on your right will take you to the Great Ocean Road).

 Public transport is also an easy and affordable option for getting to Geelong.
 Regular train services depart Southern Cross Station on the V/Line service to Geelong.
+It’s about a 20-minute walk from Geelong Station to Eastern Beach.

 A fun way to visit Geelong and Eastern Beach is to cross the bay by ferry.
-Port Phillip Ferries offers daily services between the Docklands and Geelong Waterfront.
+Port Phillip Ferries offers daily services between the Melbourne Docklands and Geelong Waterfront.

-Launched on the 2nd December 2019, the state-of-the-art vessel offers a licensed cafe, barista-made coffee, free Wifi, bike racks, and charging stations.
+Launched on the 2nd December 2019, the state-of-the-art vessel offers a licensed cafe, barista-made coffee, free Wi-fi, bike racks, and charging stations.

-Free parking at Eastern Beach is available but 2 and 3 hour time limits apply.
+Free parking at Eastern Beach is available but 2 and 3-hour time limits apply.

-Ritchie Boulevard has all-day parking for $5.80 and there’s paid parking further along the foreshore at $2.90 per hour.
+Ritchie Boulevard has all-day parking for $7.00 and there’s paid parking further along the foreshore at $3.45 per hour.

 On a hot summer’s day and during school holidays finding a place to park can be tricky.
 If you really get stuck Westfield Shopping Plaza is an option, the maximum daily rate is $35.00.